 There are situations where you could file for workers’ comp and a personal injury lawsuit.
 If a third party caused or contributed to your injuries, you can file a claim against this party at the same time as a workers’ comp claim.
 This is because the law does not bar workers from pursuing recovery from third parties.
 A third party might be a product manufacturer, coworker, or independent contractor.
 Third party claims are common in work injury lawsuits.
 The competent team at Brian White & Associates can help you with this type of case in Houston.

-For information on Texas Workers Comp Nonsubscriber Laws,
+For information on Texas Workers Comp Nonsubscriber Laws, Check: What Is a Texas Worker’s Comp Non-Subscriber and How Does It Work?

 What Are Texas Non-Subscriber Cases?

-There are special and very favorable, laws that cover employees injured while working for an employer that is not a subscriber to the Texas Workers’ Compensation System.
+There are special and very favorable laws that cover employees injured while working for an employer that is not a subscriber to the Texas Workers’ Compensation System.
 The State of Texas strongly encourages Texas employers to subscribe to the Texas Workers’ Compensation System and provide employees with Workers’ Compensation Insurance.

 If an employer is a subscriber and its employees are injured on the job, the employee’s sole remedy is through the workers’ compensation system and the employee is barred from filing suit against the employer.

-However, if the employer decided not to subscribe to the Texas Workers’ Compensation system, and are a “nonsubscriber” Texas law removes the bar to the employee being able to sue the employer, and also removes several legal defenses, which makes the cases against the employer both easier to win and worth more money.
+However, if the employer decided not to subscribe to the Texas Workers’ Compensation system and are a “nonsubscriber”, Texas law removes the bar to the employee being able to sue the employer, and also removes several legal defenses, which makes the cases against the employer both easier to win and worth more money.

 The Houston personal injury lawyers at Attorney Brian White and Associates are dedicated to fighting for the rights of workers throughout Houston and the Gulf Coast.